 At Elon we recognize every faculty and staff member serves as a teacher-scholar-mentor supporting an environment that excels at engaged student learning.
 Part of doing this work well means understanding and reflecting on how our cultural identities influence our practices as well as students’ cultural identities and the related impact on their learning.
 Cultural consciousness is having an awareness of one’s own cultural identity and views about difference.
 Within the context of higher education this includes the ability to learn with and build on the varying cultural and community norms of students and their families.
 It is the capacity to understand the within-group differences that make each student unique, while celebrating the between-group variations that make our country a tapestry.
 This understanding informs and expands inclusivity and celebration of diversity in a teaching environment.

-To support faculty and staff to view and grow in their current work with the lens of intercultural consciousness, the Office of Inclusive Community Well-Being has developed the Cultural Consciousness Certificate.
-This program has three core components, bookended by a half day program overview and a wrap-up retreat.
-The three core components are:
+To support faculty and staff to view and grow in their current work with the lens of intercultural consciousness, the Office of Inclusive Community Development has developed the Cultural Consciousness Certificate.
+The core components are:

-The application for 2017/2018 school year is now closed.
+The application for 2018/2019 school year is now open.
+You can apply here.
 If you are interested in more information about the program or participating in the future, please contact Leigh-Anne Royster.